MidnightShad0w/user-auth-services/README.md

 "password": "password1"
 }

 After posting any of this requests check logs in docker

+If you want to rebuild project use these commands:

+>docker-compose down --volumes

+>docker-compose up --build -d